dominicstop/react-native-ios-context-menu/README.md

 📝 Check [`TODO.md`](docs/TODO.md) for progress on re-write.

-* ❤️ Support the new API's introduced in iOS 15.
+* ❤️ Support the new API's introduced in iOS 15/16+.
-* 🧡 New `SFSymbols` + menu icon config API.
+* 🧡 New `SFSymbols` + menu icon config API (with support for advanced customizations).
 * 💛 Support for use with [Mac Catalyst](https://developer.apple.com/documentation/uikit/uicommand/adding_menus_and_shortcuts_to_the_menu_bar_and_user_interface) (e.g. configuring the mac's menu bar + the iPad's [shortcuts/menu bar](https://twitter.com/stroughtonsmith/status/1440344820577226752?s=20)).
 * 💚 Typescript re-write (for better autocomplete).
 * 💙 Documentation re-write (so its actually usable + better examples).